Observe Then Act: Asynchronous Active Vision-Action Model for Robotic Manipulation: Introduction

-Active vision-action models, like human perception, can be categorized as synchronous or asynchronous\cite{srinivasan2010eye}.
 Synchronous models make decisions about visual and motor actions simultaneously based on current observations\cite{zaky2020active,lv2022sam,cheng2018reinforcement,uppal2024spin}.
 However, the need for simultaneous coordination of sensor-motor actions places high demands on the model's dynamic modeling capabilities and may limits its ability to handle tasks requiring large viewpoint shifts.

 In contrast, asynchronous models decouple vision sensing and motor actions over time, allowing the agent to prioritize observation before interaction and then focus on inferring actions based on the selected viewpoint, thereby distributing sensor-motor coordination across the entire task episode.
 Although such models are commonly used for object grasping in occluded scenes\cite{morrison2019multi,chen2020transferable}, we believe that the asynchronous approach may also be suitable for sequential manipulation tasks.